Slange-Mhath/Microservice-Log-Merger/Readme.md

 ### Optional parameters:

-The MLM currently supports [Exif](https://github.com/exiftool/exiftool) as well.
+The MLM currently supports [Exif](https://github.com/exiftool/exiftool), and [Mediainfo](https://mediaarea.net/en/MediaInfo) as well.
 To add the Exif tool output to the merged file add the following parameters.

 **-exif_log_path**
 Specify the Exif file which should be added as key to the merged log.
 Please ensure that your file follows the example structure specified [here](#exif-output).

 **-f_key_list**
-This parameter is <strong>mandatory if the exif_log_path parameter is added. </strong> It should be used to specify a file path to a file which should contain the name of those keys from the Exif log, which we want to merge.
+This parameter is <strong>mandatory if the exif_log_path parameter is added. </strong> It should be used to specify a file path to a file which should contain the name of those keys from the log, which we want to merge.
+Please stick to the recommended file structure specified [here](#key-list).

+To add the Mediainfo output to the merged file use the following parameters:

+**-mediainfo_log_path**
+Specify the Exif file which should be added as key to the merged log.
+Please ensure that your file follows the example structure specified [here](#exif-output).

+**-f_key_list**
+This parameter is <strong>mandatory if the mediainfo_log_path parameter is added. </strong> It should be used to specify a file path to a file which should contain the name of those keys from the log, which we want to merge.
 Please stick to the recommended file structure specified [here](#key-list).